Thunder Shut Down Fuel Again, 1-0

 - Thunder Shut Down Fuel Again, 1-0 - Adirondack Thunder

-- K-Wings Host 5,081 for Pucks N' Paws, Fall to Stingrays Saturday - Kalamazoo Wings

-- Railers Fall 4-2 to Lions in Afternoon Game - Worcester Railers HC
+- Worcester Railers Weekly Update - Week 24 - Worcester Railers HC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.